-- The system will operate in single channel mode if the SODIMM sockets are populated in one channel only. - The system will operate in flex mode if the memory capacity of the SODIMM in Channel A is not equal to the memory capacity of the SODIMM in Channel B. In flex mode, the channel populated with the least amount of memory describes the total amount of memory assigned to dual channel and the remainder is assigned to single channel.
+- The system will operate in single channel mode if the memory module slots are populated in one channel only. - The system will operate in a higher-performing dual channel mode if the memory capacity of the memory module in Channel A is equal to the memory capacity of the memory module in Channel B. - The system will operate in flex mode if the memory capacity of the memory module in Channel A is not equal to the memory capacity of the memory module in Channel B. In flex mode, the channel populated with the least amount of memory describes the total amount of memory assigned to dual channel and the remainder is assigned to single channel.
 If one channel will have more memory than the other, the larger amount should be assigned to channel A.